dotnet/docs-maui/docs/essentials/gyroscope.md

 ---
-title: "Xamarin.Essentials: Gyroscope"
+title: "Gyroscope"
-description: "The Gyroscope class in Xamarin.Essentials lets you monitor the device's gyroscope sensor, which measures rotation around the device's three primary axes."
+description: "The Gyroscope class in Microsoft.Maui.Essentials lets you monitor the device's gyroscope sensor, which measures rotation around the device's three primary axes." ms.date: 11/04/2018
-author: jamesmontemagno
-ms.author: jamont
-ms.date: 11/04/2018
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

-# Xamarin.Essentials: Gyroscope
+# Gyroscope

-The **Gyroscope** class lets you monitor the device's gyroscope sensor which is the rotation around the device's three primary axes.
+The `Gyroscope` class lets you monitor the device's gyroscope sensor which is the rotation around the device's three primary axes.

 ## Get started